For a proper understanding of diabetic health, you need to compare with an average healthy individual (a person without diabetes).

 Blood sugar number means

 To understand how your blood sugar behaves throughout the day?
 You need to monitor your blood sugar at different times.
-Your doctor can help you find suitable blood-glucose target range.
+Your doctor can help you find a suitable blood-glucose target range.
 Here, we provided general blood-glucose numbers based on the American Diabetes Association guidelines.

 Blood-glucose level influencing factors